Ayman-Elbanhawy/Niagara-4-FRPC-Module/README.md

 # Niagara-4-FRPC-Module
 Through this module, an FRPC mapping service can be deployed in the Niagara Station, enabling users to remotely access the Niagara site.
-Trial mode allows 30 days of free use after station reboot.
+Trial mode allows 30 days of free use after each station start.
 Welcome to use it free for remote project deployment.
 <img width="962" height="268" alt="image" src="https://github.com/user-attachments/assets/ec5c4706-16ce-4672-841e-9c523507fb5a" />
 This FRPC module can enable cloud port mapping within Niagara, directly exposing the intranet ports of the Niagara station to the cloud.
 It has been tested to support automatic reconnection upon network interruptions—meaning it will reconnect if the network is temporarily disrupted.
 Please note: if the station reboots, this FRPC service will not reconnect automatically; you will need to deploy an additional program to check whether the cloud port is functioning properly.
 We have verified compatibility with N4.14 on JACE, Edge, and Windows-based Niagara supervisors.